Youth Employability Programme

 What is the Youth Employability Programme?

-The main focus of the programme is the development of the the seven key employability skills that employers say they feel are essential to make a successful start in the workforce and establish a career.
+The main focus of the programme is the development of the seven key employability skills that employers say they feel are essential to make a successful start in the workforce and establish a career.

 The programme is composed of two main components: